rmwenzel/keras_cnn_fashion_mnist/README.md

 `keras` [^2]

 [^1]: The easiest way to get up and running in a SageMaker notebook instance is probably to fork this repo and link it to the notebook instance.

-[^2]: At the time of writing, this wouldn't work using a Lifecycle configuration due to a timeout, but you can install from the notebooks.
+[^2]: At the time of writing, this wouldn't work using a Lifecycle configuration due to a timeout, but you can install directly from a Python notebook within the instance using `! conda install --name conda_python3 keras`